Snegovikufa/GitAuthorStats/Readme.md

 # GitAuthorStats

-Writes about authors that create the most code.
+Detect authors that wrote the most code in repository.

 # Examples